Vorlonsoft/GradleMavenPush/README.md

 #### Software Configuration Management

-Connection elements convey to how one is to connect to the version control system through Maven.
+Connection element convey to how one is to connect to the version control system through Maven.

 ```properties
 POM_SCM_DEV_CONNECTION (default is POM_SCM_CONNECTION value)